itbrandonsilva/notes/arm-crosscompile.md

 ## __Example with Node.js__

-Grab the CodeBench Lite .tar [here](http://www.mentor.com/embedded-software/sourcery-tools/sourcery-codebench/editions/lite-edition/).
+Grab CodeBench Lite (ARM Processors) as a .tar archive [here](http://www.mentor.com/embedded-software/sourcery-tools/sourcery-codebench/editions/lite-edition/).
 The build tools are intuitively found in the bin directory.
 <br />